 Through ABA, therapists can modify the child’s social and emotional behavior.
-Empirical studies show that ABA can help boost the child’s intellectual aptitude.
-Through this approach, children are able to develop social and emotional skills that match their peers.
+Empirical studies show that one of the benefits of ABA is an increase in a child’s intellectual aptitude.
+Through this approach, children are able to develop social and emotional skills that match those of typical children.

-The Drawbacks of Using ADA Therapy for Autism
+The Drawbacks of Using ABA Therapy for Autism

 The treatment is not without its detractors.
-Some parents and people with autism believe that ADA is unethical.
-Using ADA therapy implies that the child is abnormal or needs to change.
+One of the cons of ABA therapy is that some parents and people with autism believe it is unethical.
+Using ABA therapy implies that the child is abnormal or needs to change.
 It requires children to become like their “normal” peers.
 Some detractors say that this approach is abusive, unethical and wrong.